MehranGhamaty/PointProcesses/README.md

 sampled_trajectory = hp.sample(max_time=12.)
 ```
-Although if you are distributing across multiple computers make sure to only sample from the most recent parameters, otherwise its totally pointless and defeats the purpose of learning.
+Although if you are distributing across multiple computers make sure to only sample from the most recent set of parameters, otherwise its totally pointless and defeats the purpose of learning.